RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Experiments

 \subsection{Experimental Settings}

-\textbf{Evaluation.} We evaluate RoboGPT-R1 in EmbodiedBench~\cite{EmbodiedBench}, a unified benchmarking suite for multimodal embodied planning agent.
+\textbf{Evaluation.} We evaluate RoboGPT-R1 in EmbodiedBench~\cite{EmbodiedBench}, a unified benchmarking suite for multimodal embodied planning agents.
 EmbodiedBench offers standardized protocols and interfaces that cover multi-sensory input, language instructions, and long-horizon decision making, enabling consistent and reproducible comparisons across task suites.
 Specifically, we focus on its two constituent suites: EB-ALFRED and EB-Habitat.
 The former is rooted in the ALFRED ecosystem and targets instruction-following household tasks (e.g., pick-and-place, cleaning, and mobile manipulation) that emphasize object state tracking and stepwise dependencies; the latter builds on the Habitat ecosystem and emphasizes navigation and interaction in 3D environments, with observation distributions, scene layouts, and action semantics that differ markedly from EB-ALFRED~\cite{ALFRED,Habitat}.
-Because our training data are primarily associated with EB-ALFRED/ALFRED, we treat performance on EB-ALFRED as in-domain and use it to gauge method effectiveness, whereas results on EB-Habitat are regarded as out-of-domain and used to assess generalization.
+Because our training data are primarily associated with EB-ALFRED/ALFRED, we treat performance on EB-ALFRED as in-domain and use it to gauge method effectiveness.
+Results on EB-Habitat are regarded as out-of-domain and used to assess generalization.

-Unless otherwise noted, all evaluation settings follow the benchmark defaults; the only test variable we modify is the number of examples in-context (n\_shots) in the control input.
+Unless otherwise noted, all evaluation settings follow the benchmark defaults; the only test variable we modify is the number of examples in context (\texttt{n\_shots}) in the control input.
 The evaluation setting details are provided in the appendix~\ref{app:eval}